 - Our four-point guide on Team, Involvement, Planning and Support (T.I.P.S.) to help people who have been diagnosed with cancer have conversations with their doctor is now available in Greek, Italian, Spanish and Korean.
 The resource is available in web, audio and video formats .

 Funding projects to improve the experience of people from multicultural backgrounds affected by cancer

-As a focus cancer, we continue to provide grants to organisations to implement local initiatives that aim to improve bowel screening participation rates.
-Successful grant recipients in 2019 include:
+We continue to provide grants to organisations so they can implement local initiatives aimed at improving breast and cervical screening participation rates.
+Successful grant recipients in 2020 include: